kubista9/WEB3/Assignment 2/README.md

 - Using consistent composition or options API — NEED TO CHECK

  Should have
-- The application should have a game over screen indicating the result — NEED TO CHECK
+- The application should have a game over screen indicating the result

 Could have
 - Play an entire game (with score) of Uno against 1-3 players